-\begin{proof} Membership: We use the fact that the maximum degree of the graph is bounded by $2k$ where $k$ is the domino treewidth.
-We can discard an instance where this condition on the maximum degree is not satisfied in logspace.
+We use the fact that the maximum degree of the graph is bounded by $2k$ where $k$ is the domino treewidth.
+We can discard an instance where this condition on the maximum degree is not satisfied in log-space.
 We first assume that the given graph is connected.

 The ``certificate'' used for this computation will be of size $O(k^2+k\log(n))$ and consists of: \begin{itemize} \item The current bag and for each of its vertices whether it was contained in a previous bag or not.
-This requires at most $k + k\log(n)$ bits. \item For each neighbour of the bag, whether it was already covered by a bag.
-This requires $O(k^2)$ bits. \end{itemize}
+This requires at most $k + k\log(n)$ bits. \item For each neighbor of the bag, whether it was already covered by a bag.
+This requires $O(k^2)$ bits (We use some fixed ordering on the vertices to decode which bit corresponds to which vertex in log-space). \end{itemize}

 The algorithm works as follows.
-Given the current certificate, if all neighbours have been covered we accept.
-Otherwise, we guess a new child bag by picking a non-empty subset of $k+1$ vertices among the vertices of the current bag that were contained only in this bag, and the neighbours that were not already covered.
-We then check that each vertex that is in both the current bag and child bag has all of its neighbours in these two bags.
-We then guess for each not already covered neighbour of the current bag if it should be covered by the subtree of this child.
+Given the current certificate, if all neighbors have been covered we accept.
+Otherwise, we guess a new child bag by picking a non-empty subset of $k+1$ vertices among the vertices of the current bag that were contained only in this bag, and the neighbors that were not already covered.
+We then check that each vertex that is in both the current bag and child bag has all of its neighbors in these two bags.
+We then guess for each not already covered neighbor of the current bag if it should be covered by the subtree of this child.
 These vertices are then considered as covered in the current bag certificate.
-In the child bag certificate, the non covered neighbours are these vertices and the neighbours of the child bag that are not neighbours of the parent bag.
+In the child bag certificate, the non covered neighbors are these vertices and the neighbors of the child bag that are not neighbors of the parent bag.
 We then recurse with both certificates, and accept if both recursions accept.

 This computation uses $O(k^2 + k\log n)$ space and the computation tree has polynomial size.